 Dayton Ward interview

 The Destiny trilogy left the Star Trek universe in a shambles, leading to the rise of a new power bloc, the Typhon Pact, in A Singular Destiny.
-Now, some of Trek literature’s most lauded writers have cast a spotlight on the alliance in the Typhon Pact miniseries.
+Now, some of Trek literature’s most lauded writers have cast a spotlight on that alliance in the Typhon Pact miniseries.
 Among them is Dayton Ward, who’s contributed the final book, Paths of Disharmony.
 He kindly agreed to talk to Unreality SF about the book, the state of the Star Trek universe after Destiny, his upcoming works in the Vanguard series, and his original endeavours.

 When asked for specifics about Paths of Disharmony, Dayton explains that “it’s set just over a year after the events of David Mack’s Star Trek Destiny trilogy, and features Picard and the crew of the Enterprise-E visiting the planet Andor.
 The planet got hit pretty hard by the Borg in Destiny, which only served to exacerbate the existing fertility problems plaguing the Andorians for generations.
 One medical approach that seemed to hold promise is falling well short of hopes and expectations, and there’s a growing sense among the Andorian people that the Federation isn’t doing enough to help them.
 This, after the gut punch the planet took during the Borg attack.
 A conference is being convened on Andor to take a hard look at the problem, propose solutions, and demonstrate those efforts which are underway and which offer renewed hope that a resolution can be found.
 Picard and the Enterprise are there as part of their overall ‘troubleshooter’ duties on behalf of Starfleet, as rebuilding efforts continue after the Borg invasion.”